 Liquidity is a measure of our ability to meet potential cash requirements, including ongoing commitments to fund loans and other investments, pay dividends, fund debt service and for other general corporate purposes.
-Our primary sources of funds to meet our short-term liquidity needs consist of (1) Secondary Market Loan Sales, (2) proceeds from principal and interest payments, including prepayments, and (3) borrowings under any available short-term credit facilities.
+Our primary sources of funds to meet our short-term liquidity needs consist of (1) Secondary Market Loan Sales, (2) proceeds from principal and interest payments, including prepayments, and (3) borrowings under any available credit facilities.
 We believe these sources of funds will be sufficient to meet our liquidity requirements in the short-term.
-To a lesser extent, and to the extent available to us, we may utilize (1) proceeds from potential loan and asset sales, (2) new financings or securitization offerings and (3) proceeds from potential common or preferred equity offerings.
+To a lesser extent, and to the extent available to us, we may utilize proceeds from potential loan and asset sales and/or new financings.